 Rainbows will heel (lean over) but they will not capsize (tip over)!
 We know from experience that capsizing is the number one fear of adult beginners.
 The Rainbow’s design makes her uncapsizable.
 In addition, the boat’s simple rig enables everyone to sail while remaining in the cockpit, seated in comfort and well below the boom.
 USCG-mandated safety equipment is aboard all of our boats and PFDs are provided for all sailors from children to large adults.
 Feel free to bring along your own PFD if you wish.

 With four adults in the cockpit, there is still ample legroom for everyone.
 The seats are chair height and the high cockpit coaming (edge) offers comfortable back support.
 Visibility is excellent in all directions and the simple, uncomplicated rig means a minimum of clutter and gear in the cockpit.
 The small cuddy cabin was designed to provide excellent protection from wind and spray when the sailing gets really interesting!

-Several versions of Rainbows have been made over the years and we have recently added two variations to our fleet.
-The lightweight classic and original Rainbow (shown on the right) makes for a much sportier ride achieving better speeds in light winds.
-The Knockabout (shown on the left) gives up the forward cabin to create a much more open cockpit for a more comfortable voyage.
+Several versions of Rainbows have been made over the years and we have two varieties in our fleet.
+The lightweight classic and original Rainbow makes for a sporty ride while the Knockabout gives up the forward cabin to create a much more open cockpit for a roomy seating area.